Levvi07/Webmanager/README.md

         category: written as "cat1/cat2/cat3/service" ==> File is gonna be created at "./logs/cat1/cat2/cat3/service/yyyy-mm-dd.log"
         severity: 0-2 --> 0: [MESSAGE]    1: [WARNING]      2: [ERROR]
         text: whats going to be written in the logs

+### Auto Disable
+- Used to disable users, after a certain amout of incorrect login tries
+- Set to <=0 to disable
+- A role called "Disabled" must exist for this to function, and its perm level must be set to -1 (or it wont actually disable the users)
+- set AutoDisable config to the number of tries, after which the program should disable a profile
+- __*WARNING*__: ONLY do this if ssh or other contact to the machine is possible, otherwise its possible to lock all accounts, by spamming login requests